2013: S.Africa: People sing: Shoot the Liberal instead of Shoot the Boer

 Update

 BDS South Africa heeded calls to apologise for the song and issued a statement on Monday distancing themselves from the song.
 “We unequivocally distance ourselves from the singing of this song and its sentiments.
-Also, to tarnish all Jews with the Zionist brush is racism regardless of who does it.
+Also, to tarnish all Liberals with the Nationalist brush is racism regardless of who does it.
 Racism is racism and racism is abominable,” said Professor Farid Esack, in a statement on behalf of BDS South Africa.

 No mention was made of Desai’s earlier statements made to Wits Vuvuzela newspaper.

-Source: https://mg.co.za/article/2013-09-02-shoot-the-jew-song-slammed
+Source: https://mg.co.za/article/2013-09-02-shoot-the-liberal-song-slammed

 Jan‘s Advertisement